Salkum, Washington

-History
+Etymology

 The area was a village of the Cowlitz Indian Tribe.
 Salkum is a Cowlitz Indian word meaning "boiling water" or "boiling up", a reference to a nearby series of waterfalls on Mill Creek.
+The waterway was once known as Salkum Creek and the community took its name from the prior moniker.

+History

 The first non-Native settlers built a grist mill at Mill Creek in 1881, beginning the town's future.
+The community, lacking immediate access to local roads, was served by a steamer that traveled the Cowlitz River, bringing supplies to residents and in return, shipping grain and livestock to regional markets.
+A dock once existed on Mill Creek, the original location of the Salkum settlement.
 A post office was established in 1882 and moved in 1890, shifting the town's center two miles north.
-Salkum would become a timber community, producing lumber until the 1930s when the sawmills shut down.
+Salkum became a timber community, producing lumber until the 1930s when the sawmills shut down.

 Salkum opened its first library, as part of the Timberland Regional Library system, in 1986 as a test to expand library services to rural communities.
 Proving successful, the community refurbished an unoccupied gas station and the library was moved into the larger building in 1993.

 Government and politics

 Politics

 Salkum is recognized as being majority Republican and conservative.

-The results for the 2020 U.S. Presidential Election for the Salkum voting district were as follows: